decentraland/social-client/rust/README.md

 ### Friendship Procedures Executor

 This application launches two clients, each client is associated with a different user and independently performs operations specific to that user based on the specified flow.
+Aditionally, it will print the friends and pending friendship requests of each user.

 There are 4 available flows: